 Dog Training Elite's Positive Service Dog Training Methods

 Dog Training Elite’s psychiatric/PTSD service dog training program is highly successful as it is personalized and inclusive of the individual with PTSD.
 Our programs are set-up to produce the best results possible and we have found that training our service dogs alongside their owners in their own home promotes bonding, lasting results and a positive working relationship.

 Call us today to schedule a free in-home assessment with one of our trainers to determine if your dog is a good fit for the psychiatric service dog training program.
 We will also bring one of our fully trained service dogs to demonstrate the full capabilities of a PTSD service dog.

 Our Balanced Theory

-We base our training around the "Classical Conditioning" model (aka "Pavlovian" or "respondent conditioning").
+We base our training around the "Classical Conditioning" model (a.k.a.
+"Pavlovian" or "respondent conditioning").
 This includes developing conditioned or automatic reflexes to commands.
-In it's simplest form (after proper conditioning) -- when the owner says 'sit', dog automatically sits without thinking about it.
-Our unique techniques ensure our program is a success no matter the behavior we encounter.
+In its simplest form (after proper conditioning), when the owner says "sit," the dog automatically sits without thinking about it.
+Our unique techniques ensure our program is a success no matter what behavior we encounter.

 Empowering OwnersWe empower owners to train so their dog knows who to obey at all times.